Your next step is to complete a full application.

 Renovation loans are offered with a single closing, even if there is major construction involved in the renovation.
 You will only have to pay closing costs once, and will only have to sign paperwork once.

 No matter what your financial health is like, there may be a renovation loan for you.
-Because there are many different options for you, your credit score could be as low as 500.
+Your credit score could be as low as 620.

 Ruoff's mobile app, Loan Butler, can help you receive your pre-approval letter quickly.
 Plus, you can upload all required documents straight into the app to save you time and energy.